TLDR - Short Answers for The Questions

 If we are asking what came first, the answer is Nothingness.
 But if we are asking what are the smallest building blocks then

 the answer is the Natural Numbers.
-Not the numerals, but the number that is One, as in unity and wholeness, followed by its various divisions,
+Not the numerals, but the number that is One, as in unity and wholeness, followed by its various partitions,

-and the paradox that makes them exist, I say, makes the full set of numbers constantly grow with a ticking that both increases their quantity
+that brings them into existence, I say, makes the full set of numbers constantly grow with a ticking that both increases their quantity

 and their detail. ![]()